Paul1404/PortalWarden/README.md

-# RPI-RFID-Door-Control Setup Guide
+# RPI-RFID-Door-Control Setup Guide 🚪🔑

-Welcome to the RPI-RFID-Door-Control repository.
-This guide will walk you through the steps needed to get the service up and running on your machine.
+Welcome to the RPI-RFID-Door-Control repository!
+This guide will walk you through the steps needed to get the service up and running on your machine. 🚀

-## Prerequisites
+## Prerequisites 📋

 Before you begin, ensure you have the following installed:
-- Node.js and npm (Node Package Manager)
+- Node.js and npm (Node Package Manager) 📦
-- Docker and Docker Compose
+- Docker and Docker Compose 🐳

-## Installation and Setup
+## Installation and Setup 🛠️

 Follow these steps to set up the project:

-### 1. Clone the Repository
+### 1. Clone the Repository 📂

 First, clone the repository to your local machine: